lpkoh/alphago-zero/README.md

 ```

 ### Bootstrap
 Initializes your working directory for the trainer and a random model.
-This random model is also exported to --model-save-path so that selfplay can immediately start playing with this random model.
 If these directories don't exist, bootstrap will create them for you.
 ```shell
 python3 bootstrap.py \
   --work_dir /volume/work_dir \